Yohimbinos 2.5mg (Yohimbine Hydrochloride) Yohimbine hydrochloride

 -

-The activation of alpha receptors inhibits the release of adrenaline and promotes fat accumulation.
+Activation of alpha receptors inhibits the release of adrenaline and promotes fat accumulation

-By blocking alpha-2 receptors, yohimbine hydrochloride allows for more effective mobilization of fatty acids, even in areas known to be resistant to fat loss, characterized by a high density of alpha-2 receptors.
+By blocking alpha-2 receptors, yohimbine hydrochloride enables more effective mobilization of fatty acids , even in areas notoriously resistant to fat loss, characterized by a high density of alpha-2 receptors.

-For this reason, yohimbine hydrochloride is often combined with other lipolytic agents, such as clenbuterol, to exploit their synergistic effects.
+For this reason, yohimbine hydrochloride is often combined with other fat-burning agents, such as clenbuterol, to take advantage of their synergistic effects.

 Dosage